 1 tablespoon red chili powder

-Oil or ghee (indian clarified butter, go here for more information on this) for frying or grilling the kababs
+Oil or ghee (indian clarified butter, go here for more information on this and a recipe for making it at home) for frying or grilling the kababs

 Spices to be Dry Roasted: